meterio/solidly/readme.md

 * Direct LP rewards via `skim`
 * xy>=k

-Solidly adds on the following features;
+Dystopia adds on the following features;

 * 0 upkeep 30 minute TWAPs.
 This means no additional upkeep is required, you can quote directly from the pair
 * Fee split.
 Fees do not auto accrue, this allows external protocols to be able to profit from the fee claim